aaagab/nargs/developer.md

 ```

 If an argument is present on the command-line and argument's values are required but no values are present then:
-- if argument's `_default` option is set then values are implicitly added from `_default` option.
+- if argument's `_default` property is set then values are implicitly added from `_default` property.
-- if argument's `_default` option is not set then Nargs throws an error.
+- if argument's `_default` property is not set then Nargs throws an error.

-**_xor**: Option defines arguments group for current argument children's arguments.
-Each group contains at least two argument names from current argument's children. `xor` aka `exclusive or` allows Nargs to trigger an error when two arguments from the same group are present on the command-line at the same time.
+**_xor**: Property defines arguments group for current argument children's arguments.
+Each group contains at least two argument names from current argument's children. `_xor` a.k.a. `exclusive or` allows Nargs to trigger an error when two arguments from the same group are present on the command-line at the same time.
 Multiple groups can be created.
-An child argument can't be both in a `_xor` group and have its `_required` option set to `True` at the same time.
+An child argument can't be both in a `_xor` group and have its `_required` property set to `True` at the same time.
 `_xor` notations are:
 ```json
     // one group notation